 “If anyone is thirsty, let him come to Me and drink.
 He who believes in Me, as the Scripture said, ‘From his innermost being will flow rivers of living water.’”
 John 7:37

-And you don’t need to do anything Joyce Meyer says to receive it, you need instead to come to Christ and have faith in him rather than in yourself –or in Joyce Meyer.
+And you don’t need to do anything Joyce Meyer says to receive it, you need instead to come to Christ and put your faith in him rather than in yourself –or in Joyce Meyer.

 Early in her book (p66) Meyer states flatly, “I firmly believe that no person will ever walk in God’s will and ultimately in victory if…” –still another of Meyer’s “if”s –“if he takes counsel with his emotions.”